danmwix/flutter-project/README.md

 A mobile application built to promote **inclusive, equitable, and quality education** — aligned with **Sustainable Development Goal 4 (SDG4)**.

+⚠️ Note: This app requires an active internet connection to function properly.
+Ensure your device is connected to the internet while using it.

 ---

 ## 🔗 Download the App